apinya-j/HPC-Login-Practice-AMS-KKU/Pre-install-README.md

 <br>Python (if we are using Python in this course).
 <br>GitLens (helps with Git version control).

-# Setting Up the Terminal in VS Code

 ## Step 4: Setting Up the Terminal in VS Code

 ### For Windows Users: